zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

   * In the *Child Zone* if the [glue record] is [in-domain].
   * In another zone if the [glue record] is [out-of-zone].
-* If the *Child Zone* contains additional [address records][address record] with the same name as the glue record, but different IP address.
+* If the *Child Zone* contains additional [address records][address record] with the same name as the glue record, but different IP addresses.

 ## Scope